vipulvyas/Data-Visulization/corona/Readme.md

 # Introduction

 It is for daily status of corona virus in India and In the world.
-It is web scaraper with take data from online website https://www.mohfw.gov.in/ for India and https://www.worldometers.info/coronavirus/ for world.
+It is web scaraper with take data from online indian [website]( https://www.mohfw.gov.in/) for India and [global](https://www.worldometers.info/coronavirus/) for world.
 Data is also visulize by graph. and also data visulization for Corona Daily status data [Ref](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/) and voila dashbord.

 ## Installation